kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Partially friendly to controllers (e.g. creation, lookup).

 Cons
-- `.metadata.generateName` is not supported.
+- `.metadata.generateName` is not supported (we are mostly okay with not supporting it).
 - Cumbersome to use.
 - Not extensible - hard to support new resources (e.g. PVCs).
+This point is not very important.

 #### Any Name